SeldonIO/seldon-core/docs-gb/scaling/scaling.md

 ## HPA Scaling of Models with Server Autoscaling

 Server autoscaling is particularly important for Multi-Model Serving (MMS) deployments.
-It automatically adjusts the number of server replicas based on model requirements, even if there are multiple Models on shared Servers.
+It automatically adjusts the number of server replicas based on model requirements, even if there are multiple Models on shared Servers. **Key Features**:

-### Key Features:
 - Automatically scales server replicas in response to model replica changes
 - Supports both scale-up and scale-down operations
 - Includes policies for empty server removal and lightly loaded server consolidation